-GML 324 Managing the Global & Regional Business Environment I economics, labor economics, public relations, public policy, and employment law.
+GML 324 Managing the Global & Regional Business Environment I

 Globalization has dramatically expanded opportunities for international trade, investment, and economic development, but potential trade disputes, international financial crises, political risks, international environmental regulations, and ethical dilemmas in global business have also emerged.
 In the first part of the course, students will develop analytical tools for understanding the rapidly changing and dynamic global business environment.
 Students will learn tools to be better prepared to manage risks and take advantage of opportunities in the global economy.